Partygoer Hurt When Second Floor Deck Collapses – $400,000.00

 Over the coming year, the pain did not subside, so the plaintiff underwent MRI testing.
 This test did not show any further damage, and she was finally diagnosed with thoracic outlet syndrome.
 This led to treatment including physical therapy, and in the end surgery.

-The surgery took place in early 2002, and included treatment of an injured rib, as well as a subclavin artery injury.
+The surgery, and included treatment of an injured rib, as well as a subclavin artery injury.
 As a result of the surgery, several complications arose.

 After the surgery the plaintiff remained in the hospital for two weeks.
 This was followed by a long rehabilitation period that lasted nearly a year.
 A year after the surgery, the plaintiff’s expert medical consultant found a 10 percent impairment of the upper extremity.

-Furthermore, the plaintiff suffered from scarring due to the overall nature of the surgery in 2002.
+Furthermore, the plaintiff suffered from scarring due to the overall nature of the surgery.
 This was accompanied by complaints of ongoing pain in the hand and arm.

 Due to the fact that liability was never an issue, the defendant and plaintiff agreed to not move forward with formal discovery.
 The plaintiff allowed the defendant to obtain medical records for their review.
 When this process was complete, the parties met to settle the case.

-Even though initial talks of settling took place in 2001, the plaintiff decided to hold back due to ongoing injuries.
-This resulted in an increased financial settlement in the end in March 2004 for $400,000.00.
+Even though initial talks of settling took place years prior, the plaintiff decided to hold back due to ongoing injuries.
+This resulted in an increased financial settlement for $400,000.00.